Almost weekly there’s news of another company choosing to deceive consumers about the safety of their products – always in the name of profit.

 The latest company to come under scrutiny is Purdue Pharma – makers of the popular opioid painkilling drug OxyContin.

 The State of Illinois is now suing the company for consumer fraud and for profiting from that deception.
 The state joins a growing number of jurisdictions (CA, WV, WA) charging that Purdue Pharma intentionally misled the public about the safety of OxyContin or allowed the sale of the drug in excessively large quantities to businesses suspected of trafficking in the drug.

 What is the nature of the claims against Purdue Pharma?

 According to prosecutors and the LA Times, Purdue Pharma is guilty of providing the FDA with incomplete information about the drug when it was first introduced.
 They are also allegedly guilty of making exaggerated and knowingly false claims about the duration of dose effects and for actively permitting the sale of OxyContin to practitioners and pharmacies suspected of being drug traffickers.

 Why do so many companies make choices like the ones Purdue Pharma did in this case?

 Consumer advocates point to one very powerful influence… pressure to provide value to shareholders which in turn drives executive compensation.

-Decision makers at large corporations – the same large corporations repeatedly guilty of deceptive practices and selling products known to be dangerous – are often compensated based on short-term gains for shareholders.
+Decision-makers at large corporations – the same large corporations repeatedly guilty of deceptive practices and selling products are known to be dangerous – are often compensated based on short-term gains for shareholders.
 The greater the profit, the greater the return to investors – and the greater the compensation to corporate management.
 Easy to see the feedback loop that leads to very bad decisions for consumers.
 Right?